QUICK ANSWER

 No free tool tracks your confidence against your accuracy.
 This means no free tool can identify the blind spots that cause the most common failure pattern: feeling confident about a topic while actually scoring poorly on it.

 Confidence calibration is the feature that separates "I think I am ready" from "the data says I am ready."
-The first leads to the 52% pass rate.
-The second leads to a different outcome.
+The first is how many students walk into the exam underprepared.
+The second is how you make your next study hour count.

 The Real Cost of "Free" When You Factor in Retakes